 A device that supports hot plug may be connected or disconnected to a system with all combinations of the system being powered and the device being powered.
-All I/Os must survive this operation without damage and in the case of being connected, be able to become operational through the normal initialization and training sequence.
+All I/Os must survive this operation without damage and in the case of being connected, become operational through the normal initialization and training sequence.